atlantichabitatmodels/communityofpractice/_posts/2025-11-17-ACCDCUpdates.md

-**Table 2**.
+Table 2.
 Key information from presentation, including method of contact.
 | Field                     | Description                                                                                   |
 | ------------------------- | --------------------------------------------------------------------------------------------- |
 | Project name              | An overview of habitat modelling projects for Species at Risk in the Maritimes                |